 At CSUEB, an initial limited review may be completed for all Exempt-category research and will include review of all protocol elements required for Expedited Review.

-Protocol applications with surveys that collect data in an anonymous fashion are often reviewed by the Limited Review method.
+Protocol applications with surveys that collect data, whether anonymous or not, are often reviewed by the Limited Review method, and the review may be Expedited.

 Minimal Risk – Minimal risk describes that the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.